-If you have ever lined up for big retail discounts on "Black Friday," you have seen first-hand the effects of price elasticity of demand.
+If you have ever lined up for big retail discounts on "Black Friday," you have seen firsthand the effects of price elasticity of demand.
 This basic economic concept compares the change in demand for products that results from a certain price increase or decrease.
 When a slight price change creates a major change in demand for a product, it is said to have high elasticity.

 Housing Market Basics

 In general, if there are more people looking to buy homes, home prices rise.
 If a lot of homes are listed for sale relative to the number of interested buyers, home prices are typically lower.
 Because homes are normally your biggest purchase, they tend to have a relatively high elasticity of demand.

 Luxury or Need

 As you go up in price range, elasticity increases significantly for housing.
 Demand exceeds the proportional increase in home prices.
 This is because luxury items have a higher level of elasticity.
-If you have lots of disposable money, you are likely more willing to pay to get what you want.
+If you have plenty of disposable income, you are likely more willing to pay to get what you want.

 The number of available substitutes also has an impact on elasticity of demand.
-When the housing market is saturated with lots of homes for sale and foreclosures, you usually get a better deal because buyers are less willing to pay more than they need to for a good home.
+When the housing market is saturated with numerous homes for sale and foreclosures, you usually get a better deal because buyers are less willing to pay more than they need to for a good home.
 Also, if there are plenty of rental properties available, you may decide to rent if you can't get the right house at the right price.

 When mortgage rates increase, the costs of borrowing are higher and you have a more inelastic demand.
-When the housing market is in a slump, the Federal Reserve may reduce its loan-funding rate for banks to encourage them to offer home buyers lower rates on borrowing.
+When the housing market is in a slump, the Federal Reserve may reduce its loan-funding rate for banks to encourage them to offer homebuyers lower rates on borrowing.